 Key topics on Open Security Summit 2021: Using Teleport to Secure SSH and Kubernetes Access

-- Teleport is an Access Plane with features that can be applied to both SSH and Kubernetes access.
+- Teleport is an Access Platform with features that can be applied to both SSH and Kubernetes access.

 - Teleport features include RBAC, access requests, and session and identity locking.

 - Demo 1 of this talk covers enforcing RBAC SSH using Teleport.